Staff & Board

 Lisa Black - Vice President

 Lisa Black is a 12-year cancer survivor.
 She retired from Intel in 2016 after 17 years working as an engineering manager, program manager and senior operations manager.
 Prior to that she worked for various software companies delivering commercial software.
 Lisa has a BA in Anthropology from Wellesley College and a Masters degree from Seattle University in Software Engineering.
 Since retiring, Lisa has immersed herself in the non profit world, currently serving on two boards that connect to her passions.
 She considers it a privilege to be able to work for her favorite causes.
-Lisa joined TSNW as a member in 2010, has served as a volunteer for the Fall Gala for several years, Dragon Boat Captain for two years and is now delighted to be able to continue to support TSNW as President.
+Lisa joined TSNW as a member in 2010, served as President from 2019 to 2022, has served as a volunteer for the Fall Gala for several years, Dragon Boat Captain for two years and is now delighted to be able to continue to support TSNW as Vice President.
 She believes that joining TSNW is the silver lining in the dark cloud of cancer.
 She has no children and currently resides in Maple Valley with her husband Bob Sterzinger and their two cats.